 Land use within the study area is shown on Figure 1.
-Current land use characteristics were obtained through review of aerial photography taken in 2013; the United States Geological Survey (USGS) 7.5-minute topographic map of Steubenville West (1986), Tiltonsville (1986), Smithfield (1985), and Dillonvale (1985), Ohio quadrangles; parcel GIS files of the Project area; and a field reconnaissance conducted in July 2016.
+Current land use characteristics were obtained through review of aerial photography taken in 2013; the United States Geological Survey (USGS) 7.5-minute topographic map of Steubenville West (1986), Tiltonsville (1986), Smithfield (1985), and Dillonvale (1985), Ohio quadrangles; parcel GIS files of the Project area; and a field reconnaissance conducted in Auguest 2016.

-The Project vicinity is a rural area that is primarily wooded with some pasture lands, scattered residences, and active mining lands.
+The Project vicinity is a rural area that is primarily pasture land with some wooded areas and scattered residences that are primarily concentrated at the northeast end of the Project vicinity.
 Some reclaimed mining lands are also within the 2,000-foot wide study corridor.
-Thirty-nine residences were identified within 1,000 feet of the proposed Project centerline, one of which is located within 100 feet.
+Twenty-six residences were identified within 1,000 feet of the proposed Project centerline, the closest of which is located approximately 450 feet away.
 Transportation and utility corridors are also present.

 The 2,000-foot wide study corridor is completely with in Jefferson County.
-General land use trends in the area suggest some conversion of wooded areas onto mines.
+General land use trends in the area suggest consistent usage over time.
 Minimal growth is expected in the immediate Project vicinity.